#{ServerName}

 The top cottages in Northumberland for dogs

 As a dedicated dog owner, you’d be barking mad not to visit Northumberland with your pup.
-Not only are the vast majority of beaches dog-friendly all year round, you’ve got the Northumberland National Park to explore too, so you can enjoy the very best unspoilt coast and countryside.
+Not only are the vast majority of beaches dog-friendly all year round, you’ve got the Northumberland National Park to explore too, so you can enjoy the very best unspoilt coast, countryside and National Trust properties.

-Why we love it: Set in a lovely coastal village close to the English/Scottish border, this cute cottage has the best of Northumberland on your doorstep.
+Why we love it: Set in a lovely coastal village close to the English/Scottish border, Starling Cottage has the best of Northumberland on your doorstep.
 Visit Berwick-upon-Tweed, explore the coast or head inland to the National Park.
 Then return to your cosy home to relax on the enclosed patio while your four-legged family member dozes at your feet.

 Why guests love it: “Area is very nice.
 Beach is brilliant and lots of dog walks around.
 Pubs are within walking distance and the very friendly locals made us welcome.” – Sandra.

 What’s nearby?
-The incredible dog-friendly beach is less than half a mile away, perfect for fresh morning walks while the sun comes up.
+The incredible dog-friendly beach is less than 0.5 miles away, perfect for fresh morning walks while the sun comes up.

-Why we love it: Bring the whole pack together at this large 19th-century home, which has views towards the imposing Bamburgh Castle.
+Why we love it: Bring the whole pack together at this large 19th-century home called Grove House, which has views towards the imposing Bamburgh Castle in Bamburgh.
 When you’re tired out from walking on the coast, you can indulge yourself at the Ocean Club, which has a 20-metre swimming pool, a spa and sauna and beauty treatments.

 Why guests love it: “The sun room was the perfect spot to enjoy a drink whilst the dogs dried off from the beach before retiring to the warmth and comfort of the spacious lounge.” – Tina.